kreuzwerker/terraform-provider-docker/docs/resources/image.md

 ### Build

 You can also use the resource to build an image.

+-> **Note**: The default timeout for the building is 20 minutes.
+If you need to increase this, you can use [operation timeouts](https://developer.hashicorp.com/terraform/language/resources/syntax#operation-timeouts).

 In this case the image "zoo" and "zoo:develop" are built.
 The `context` and `dockerfile` arguments are relative to the local Terraform process (`path.cwd`).
 There is no need to copy the files to remote hosts before creating the resource.